aristocrates/pgconf_nyc_2024_talks/README.md

 # Nick Meyer's PGConf NYC 2024 talks

+## Academia.edu is hiring

+See https://www.academia.edu/hiring?pgconfnyc=nickmeyer for more details.

+Or if you prefer no URL param: https://www.academia.edu/hiring

 ## Testing your PostgreSQL backups (a practical guide)

 Tuesday, 2024-10-01 11:40 UTC -4:00